Unturned3/Microdot/readme.md

 system from scratch does seem like a popular pastime for people).
 However, along the way, I encountered many problems, such as:

-* How do I properly make a cross compilation toolchain?
+* How can I replace glibc with the much smaller musl-libc?
-* How can I replace glibc with the smaller musl-libc?
+* How do I properly make a cross compilation toolchain using musl-libc?
-* How do I properly configure the Linux kernel and make it tiny?
+* How do I configure the Linux kernel and make it tiny?
-* How can I make the a Linux system as small as possible?
+* What components are needed in a minimal root file system?

 There is suprisingly little documentation or tutorials on the internet about these topics.
 For any information that I did manage to find, they